-One of the world's largest marine-life amusement parks, SeaWorld is spread over 189 tropically landscaped bay-front acres—and it seems to be expanding into every available square inch of space with new exhibits, shows, and activities.
+One of the world's largest marine-life amusement parks, SeaWorld is spread over 189 tropically landscaped bay-front acres—and it seems to be expanding into every available square inch of space, with new exhibits, shows, and activities.
 The park offers a variety of amusement rides, some on dry land and others that will leave riders soaking wet.

-Encounter, where they come face-to-face with sand, tiger, nurse, bonnethead, black-tipped, and white-tipped reef sharks by walking through a 57-foot clear acrylic tube that passes through the 280,000-gallon shark habitat.
+Encounter, where they come face to face with sand, tiger, nurse, bonnethead, black-tipped, and white-tipped reef sharks by walking through a 57-foot clear acrylic tube that passes through the 280,000-gallon shark habitat.
 Turtle Reef offers an incredible up-close encounter with the green sea turtle, while the moving sidewalk at Penguin Encounter whisks you through a colony of nearly 300 macaroni, gentoo, Adelie, and emperor penguins.
 Various freshwater and saltwater aquariums hold underwater creatures from around the world.

 SeaWorld's highlights are its large-arena entertainments.
 You can get front-row seats if you arrive 30 minutes in advance, and the stadiums are large enough for everyone to get a seat in the off-season.
 One Ocean, Sea World's headlining Shamu show, stars a synchronized team of orca whales who leap out of the water to the tunes of surround-sound music, illuminated by brilliantly colored lights.
 Blue Horizons combines dolphins, pilot whales, tropical birds, and aerialists in a spectacular performance.